top of page

 🌾 Whole Wheat Blend

-Whole grain bread + white flour sourdough starter — which is why we call this a wheat blend and not “whole wheat,” even though it’s primarily whole wheat
+Whole grain wheat + sourdough starter (white flour/water) — which is why we call this a wheat blend and not “whole wheat,” even though it’s primarily whole wheat

 • Rich, nutty flavor